What Is Indigestion?

 - have poop (bowel movements) that look black or sticky or you see blood in the toilet or on the toilet paper after you wipe

 Some people can eat anything and they never get upset stomachs.
 But other people are more sensitive to food and they might find certain ones just don't agree with them.
 If you discover one of these foods, it's best not to eat a lot of them or skip them entirely.
-(For Brandon, the problem was the onions on his cheesesteak!)

-In addition to avoiding problem foods, it's a good idea to eat several smaller meals instead of a couple of really big ones.
+It's also a good idea to eat several smaller meals instead of a couple of really big ones.
 Here are some other tips to prevent indigestion:

 - As much as possible, avoid fatty, greasy foods, like fries and burgers.